JosephFuge/startup/README.md

 The following diagram demonstrates a typical flow of two users logging in and beginning a game with one another.

 ![TicTacToe Backend Server Diagram](RecursiveTic-Tac-ToeBackend.png)

+## HTML Startup Deliverable

+During this deliverable I built out the structure of my Recursive TicTacToe startup application in HTML.

+HTML: Five HTML pages to account for logging in, creating a game, selecting a game, playing a game, and reading about Recursive TicTacToe.
+Links: The login page links to the about page and to the game select page upon logging in or registering.
+From the game select page, you can navigate to an existing game or to the game creation page.
+Text Content: The about page contains a description of Recursive TicTacToe.
+Images: Added an image to the about page.
+Otherwise, I elected to use svg icons throughout the website.
+Login - Username and password text inputs and a submit button for registration and login.
+Database - The ongoing games will be generated from data pulled from the database.
+WebSocket - Realtime game changes and emoji reactions on the game screen.